haraxi/Bioinformatics_Scripts/README.md

 ## **Overview** ##

-Here is a list of various Bash scripts I wrote and compiled duting my time at the [Kuang Lab](https://labs.bio.cmu.edu/kuang/) at the Dept of Biological Sciences at Carnegie Mellon University.
+Here is a list of various Bash scripts I wrote and compiled during my time at the [Kuang Lab](https://labs.bio.cmu.edu/kuang/) at the Dept of Biological Sciences at Carnegie Mellon University.
 I started my research on the 15th of May 2023 to the 11th of August 2023, and worked on computational projects during my time at the lab.

 Broadly, we used a bioinformatics-based approach to build RNA-seq pipelines and subsequent circadian analysis of mice gene expression data.
 The primary objective of my project was to build and develop a simple workflow and RNA-seq pipeline to analyze the gene expression levels of the intestine epithelium in mice and identify whether these expression levels have circadian rhythms.